 BBM stands for Bright Beams Mission.
 That’s us! 🙂

 These are the King James Version, Revised Version and Young’s Literal Translation, respectively.
 These are among our favourite Bible translations.
-We also like to use other literal translations, and sometimes the Scriptures version.
+We also sometimes like to use the American Standard Version (ASV), other literal translations, and very occasionally other versions, too.

-Tamiyd is a Hebrew word scholars generally translate as “daily” or “continually” in the KJV.
+Tamiyd is a Hebrew word translators generally rendered as “daily” or “continually” in the King James.
 We like to use the Hebrew word when it is in reference to the morning and evening appointed times of worship.
 This is both in terms of the Sanctuary service (i.e. the morning and evening sacrifices) and in terms of our daily worship today (i.e. devotions).

-Torah is the Hebrew word translated as “law” in the KJV.
+Torah is the Hebrew word translated as “Law” in the KJV.
 However, it is more accurate to translate it as “teaching” or “instruction”.
 Although the word generally applies to the Mosaic books, it really encapsulates all God’s instructions.
-Nevertheless, when people use this word, they generally mean the first five books of the Bible.
+Nevertheless, when we use “Torah” or “the Law”, we mean the first five books of the Bible.

 Health Terms and Jargon

 Grease is free/isolated fat, especially as used in food preparation to make a dish oily.
 This includes cooking in oil (e.g. frying) and covering food in oil after cooking (e.g. dressing on a salad).
 Unlike its modern usage, Sister White and the pioneers did not limit “grease” to animal fat.
+The term would also include butter and margarine.
 However, it does not include oil that does not make the food greasy, such as in bread.
 The use of grease is more detrimental to health than most people realize.

 Names of God